 Working with a family law attorney on putting together a prenuptial agreement is a good idea.
 It’s also important that you and your soon to be spouse both seek separate legal counsel for this agreement.
 This will ensure you both reach an agreement that is fair to each other, while also allowing you full disclosure without feeling awkward or uncomfortable about asking for what you want should your wedded bliss turn to wedded miss.

 For advice on prenuptial agreements, you need the expert law firm of Korol and Velen, certified family law specialists.
-Schedule a free consultation today.
+Schedule a consultation today.

 Source: Prenuptialagreements.org, what is in a prenup, 2014